Using leadership for reform, not political gain.

 For my entire life as a native Arizonan immigration has been used as a wedge issue between political parties.
 Rather than fix the issue as a state legislator my opponent was instead a co-sponsor of our nations most divisive immigration bill (SB1070).

-First, we must recognize the problems with our immigration system cannot be solved through punitive measures alone.
+We must recognize the problems with our immigration system cannot be solved through punitive measures alone.
 Security, trade, labor, tourism and asylum management are key components of any nation’s immigration policy and they must be considered together, not individually.
 A piecemeal approach is what caused this problem in the first place and we should not repeat our mistakes.

-Second, we must rethink how we staff and where we locate ports of entry to ensure we have sufficient resources to do the job properly.
-This means funding adequate numbers of border patrol officers, immigration officials such as judges, case officers, and more healthcare workers.
+Fund adequate numbers of border patrol officers, immigration officials such as judges, case officers, and more healthcare workers.

-Third, we fund the modernization of our entire immigration system, including visa application and management, and border inspection technologies, so we know who is entering our country, and that our immigrants and employers are following the law and border officials are able to detect and prevent illegal drug trafficking.
+Fund border inspection technologies, so we know who is entering our country, and that our immigrants and employers are following the law and border officials are able to detect and prevent illegal drug trafficking.